Mini Dry Stone Wall – 30 Days Wild (Day 12)

 I will be visiting my local reclamation yard that sells the type of stone seen in walls when its open to build a mini wall.

-One thought on “Mini Dry Stone Wall – 30 Days Wild (Day 12)
+One response to “Mini Dry Stone Wall – 30 Days Wild (Day 12)”

 Leave a comment